braksator/webarchiver/README.md

 JavaScript and CSS.
 Line breaks should be rare with minification so they may as well be included.
 Whitespace is included by default as it is quite an effective addition but does significantly hurt performance.
 Be aware that all chars are matched within the text of the website too (this module does not consider the DOM structure), and whitespace is particularly common in text.
-Adding semi-colons to endsWith, dots and hashes to startsWith, and single & double quotes to both will give higher fragmentation and more potential to identify duplicates but noticeably slow things down.
+Adding semi-colon & single-quote to endsWith, dot & hash & backslash to startsWith, and double quotes to both will give higher fragmentation and more potential to identify duplicates but noticeably slow things down.

 The following options are related to finding deduplication matches and performing deduplication replacements.
 The main options object contains configuration for additional deduplication behavior.